B.S. Health Informatics Areas of Study

 Focuses on skills and concepts students need to know to plan and implement projects.
 The project initiation and planning process is covered in-depth, culminating in the creation of a project schedule.
 Learning how to manage business concerns such as cost and risk is balanced by thorough coverage of best practices in managing people and resources.
 Students will also learn how to manage change and the steps necessary in closing a project.

-Professional Practice Portfolio
+Professional Practice Experience

-Professional Practice - Technical Level
+Professional Practice Experience and Portfolio Technical Level

-Professional Practice - Management Level
+Professional Practice Experience and Portfolio Management Level